-Scientists believe those forces and so-called interstitial fluid pressure (IFP) at the edges of a tumour could be useful indicators that a cancers is likely to spread, but we lack a non-invasive way to measure them.
+Scientists believe those forces and so-called interstitial fluid pressure (IFP) at the edges of a tumour could be useful indicators that a cancer is likely to spread, but we lack a non-invasive way to measure these forces.

 The FORCE project was designed to give better insights into cancer forces but also examine the efficacy of actively manipulating the cancer environment.

 Professor Lynne Bilston from UNSW, who took part in the project, has been developing novel methods for measuring biomechanical properties and behaviour of soft tissues in humans, particularly using Magnetic Resonance Imaging and rheometry.

 The FORCE project developed a new technology, Magnetic Resonance Force (MRF) Imaging, a non-invasive technique that directly assesses the Stiffness Load Relation of tissue, providing a picture of the forces active within tumours.

 The team demonstrated that they could measure and manipulate cancer forces in a patient, providing a new way to predict metastatic potential and determine the best treatment for each cancer patient.
 Clinical trials are underway.